 Even as an outdoorsy person, there is nothing wrong with checking out some of the local beaches in Cabo.

-As a hiker, you might prefer walking along a string of beaches until you reach one that's quieter and less commercial.
+As a hiker, you might prefer walking along a string of beaches until you reach one that is quieter and less commercial.
 We'd recommend checking out Playa de la Raza, Todos Santos, and Playa del Divorcio.

 4. Flora Farms

-Sometimes, you'll go looking for a hiking destination that'll provide you with a chance to enjoy something you have yet to experience in your life.
-Flora Farms is that kind of a destination.
+Sometimes, you'll look for a hiking destination that will allow you to enjoy something you have yet to experience in your life.
+Flora Farms is that kind of destination.

 With 25 acres of organic farmland, you can enjoy some of the farm's homegrown vegetables and herbs at lunch.
 Great meals are available from the on-site farm-to-table restaurant.